-- Slice the mushrooms.
-Add some olive oil and butter to a skillet.
-Add the mushrooms over medium heat until browned, stirring occasionally.
+- Slice the mushrooms and onion.
+Add some olive oil and butter to a skillet over medium heat.
+Add the sliced onion first and saute for 2-3 minutes.
+Add the mushrooms and saute until browned, stirring occasionally.

-- Now that the mushrooms are browned and buttery, season with a pinch of sea salt and freshly ground pepper.
+- Now that the mushrooms are browned and buttery, season with a pinch of sea salt and freshly ground pepper and a couple of sprigs of thyme leaves and sage.
 Add the wine.
 Let the alcohol evaporate.

 - Add in the heavy cream, one teaspoon of ground mustard, 2 teaspoons of ground nutmeg, and 1 teaspoon of Worcestershire sauce.
 Simmer for 3-5 minutes until the sauce is nice and thick.

-Serve sauce over chicken, steak, mashed potatoes, pasta, even omelets—it'll be delicious on just about anything you fancy!
+Serve sauce over steak, pasta, chicken, meatballs, mashed potatoes, even omelets—it'll be delicious on just about anything you fancy!

 How to use this versatile sauce